Patteerrik/Garden_Grill/.github/ISSUE_TEMPLATE/create-welcoming-home-page.md

 ---
-name: Welcoming Home Page User Story
+name: Create welcoming Home Page
 about: Defines the necessary elements for a welcoming and user friendly homepage
 title: ''
 labels: ''